Cloudflare blocks your scraper. You've rotated user agents, added delays, even swapped IPs. Still a 403.

 }

-Fine-tune FlareSolverr behavior with environment variables.
+Fine-tune FlareSolverr's behavior with these environment variables:

 | Variable | Default | Description |